goodwince/MITx-6.00.1x_PythonStudy/README.md

   print("Branch 2")
 ```

-We execute neither print statement because they're both false. **We only execute each statements branch if they end up being true**.
+We execute neither print statement because they're both false. **We only execute a branch if we make it to their statement and its expression evaluates to true**.

 Currently we have had only two branches, but now that we have elif we can create more branches.